Proven-Paradox/shaper-system/Handbook.md

 You may choose to Overload this Ability to 3 MP or 7 MP, which increases the Ability's damage multiplier to x2 or x3, respectively.
 If you pay any Overload cost, this Ability also [Provokes](#provoked) its target.
 Description: You overwhelm a foes defenses using your own.
 This could reflect a shield bash, striking with armored limbs, overloading your mechanical armor's energy shields, or similar techniques which rely on armor.

+#### Bash II
+Attack
+Action: Major
+Prerequisites: None
+Range: Melee
+Targets: 1 enemy
+Cost: 6 HP
+Damage: x3 or x4 (Physical, see Effect)
+Effect: If this Attack hits the target and they are not otherwise restrained, you move them one square.
+Alternatively, if you're in a square next to a solid wall, you may force them to collide with that wall.
+If you move the target, this Attack deals x3 multiplier damage.
+If you force them to collide with a wall, the damage increases to x4.
+In either case, treat this Attack as successfully forcing an opponent to move for the purposes of Lessons and Talents, such as [Relentless](#relentless).
+Description: A strike so powerful that it sends opponents sprawling backward.
+This could be a body slam, a shield bash, beating them backwards with wind from your wings, and similar attacks.

 #### Bladebreak
 Attack
 Action: Major